firstpromoter/fpr-instructions/billing-providers/chargebee.md

 # Connecting FirstPromoter with Chargebee

-FirstPromoter allows you to automatically track sales, refunds, upgrades, and cancellations from Chargebee.
+FirstPromoter allows you to automatically track sales, refunds, upgrades and cancellations from Chargebee.

 ## Setting Up